 When choosing a destination, consider what you want to experience at a high level: The culture and bustle of a city?
 The natural beauty and active opportunities in the countryside?
 Fun in the sun at the beach?
 Irrespective of that answer, the important thing is to make sure the destination offers something unique, i.e. you’ll experience something together as a family that you can’t experience at home.

 Variety is the spice of life and it’s no different when creating a family-friendly itinerary.
-I like pairing city time with countryside or beach time in an itinerary.
+I like pairing city time with countryside or beach time in an itinerary, especially for travel in Europe.
 Of course, weather plays a role here.
 Unless you are engaging in winter sports and choose a venue accordingly, many rural destinations in Europe are quiet in the winter and things can be closed, whereas cities have action all year long.

-When it comes to planning daily activities, variety is also key.
+When it comes to planning daily activities, variety is also key for family travel success.
 Make sure to mix sightseeing time with free time, and straightforward touring with at least one engaging activity during a trip, like a cooking class or guided walk.
 Variety may be in how you see the site — for example, bike operators enable families to bike between attractions and so on.

 Our Family Vacation Advisors will work with you to book accommodations, recommend activities and more, all with one-on-one support.
 Click here to send us a request >